FlappyPeggy/DMAD/README.md

-**Code is still being collated now.*

-*The submission may also contain bugs or wrong version.*

-*Correction will not be finished until this message disappears.*

 # Diversity-Measurable Anomaly Detection
 This repo is the official code for "Diversity-Measurable Anomaly Detection", CVPR 2023 by Wenrui Liu, Hong Chang, Bingpeng Ma, Shiguang Shan, Xilin Chen.